rolandobeltran/datasciencecourse/README.md

-# datasciencecourse
+# Data Science For All Course activities
-This is a space for beginner exercises on data science
+This is a space for code developed at the MinTic Colombia Data Science certification program